turnertrowbridge/turnertrowbridge/README.md

 Computer Science Major
 ----------------------

 Experienced with Java, C++, and C#.
-New to Python.
 Currently focused on Data Structures and Algorithms, Unity Game Development, and Cyber Security Competitions through NCL.

 * 🌍  I'm based in San Diego, CA
 * ✉️  You can contact me at [turnertrowbridge@icloud.com](mailto:turnertrowbridge@icloud.com)
-* 🧠  I'm learning Balanced Trees, Heaps and Treaps; C# Scripting and State Machines; Password Cracking and Log Analysis
 * 🤝  I'm open to collaborating on Projects

 ### Skills